Prateek1337/Computer-Networks-Lab/Week6/readme.md

 ##  What is Open vSwitch?

         A virtual switch (vSwitch) is a software application that allows communication between virtual machines.
         A vSwitch does more than just forward data packets, it intelligently directs the communication on a network by checking data packets before moving them to a destination.
-        Open vSwitch is a production quality, multilayer virtual switch
+        Open vSwitch is a production quality, multilayer virtual switch.

 ##  What is a veth interface?

         The veth devices are virtual Ethernet devices.
         They can act as tunnels between network namespaces to create a bridge to a physical network device in another namespace

 ## What is a route?